opentrainingcamp/CSC645/Spark/install.md

 Next, make sure that you untar the directory that appears in your “Downloads” folder.
 Next, move the untarred folder to /opt/spark for exemple.

+##TODO AUTOMATE INSTALL
+Write a script for:
+[ ] download the version of spark
+[ ] Configure environment variables for spark
+[ ] download data-set for lab use case
+[ ] install all modules
+[ ] configure environment variable
+[ ] launch juputer lab with pyspark

 ```bash